 - Encounter media stories, rather than seek them out

-- See individual stories context-free, even if these stories are branded as part of a publication, issue, or series; and
+- See stories context-free, even if they are part of a publication, issue, or series

 - Seek out new episodes